 Decoding Your Eyeshadow Brush Toolkit

-Eyeshadow brushes come in a myriad of shapes and sizes, each designed for a specific task, from packing on intense color to seamlessly blending shades.
+Eyeshadow brushes come in a many shapes and sizes, each designed for a specific task, from packing on intense color to seamlessly blending shades.

 1. Flat Shader Brush